amarula/dyndesign/README.rst

 Singleton classes
 -----------------

-Singleton classes may be swiftly created and destroyed:
+Singleton classes can be swiftly created and destroyed:

 .. code:: python